codeastartup01dev/flutter_awesome_logger/README.md

 **What you get:**
 - ✅ **Multiple log levels** - DEBUG (grey), INFO (blue), WARNING (orange), ERROR (red)
 - ✅ **Stack trace support** - Full error context with file paths and line numbers
-- ✅ **Source tracking** - See exactly which file and method generated each log
+- ✅ **Source File Tracking** - **🔍 Easy Debugging**: See exact file paths and line numbers for instant issue identification - no more guessing where your code is logging from!
 - ✅ **Advanced filtering** - Filter by log level, source file, or search content
 - ✅ **Export capabilities** - Copy individual logs or export entire filtered sets
 - ✅ **Real-time updates** - Logs appear instantly as your app runs